oyeeyounis/HCCDA-Younis/cloud_labs/lab4/Storage_Service_Practice.md

 Step 7 Go back to the SFS console and view the result.
 # 1.3.3.2 Mounting an SFS File System to a Linux ECS
 # 1.3.3.2.1 Procedure

 Step 1 Go to the ECS console.
-Locate the row that contains the purchased ECS and click Remote L ogin.
+Locate the row that contains the purchased ECS and click Remote Login.

 Step 2 Log in the ECS as user root.

 Step 3 Run the following command to check whether the NFS software package has been installe